jmineroff/Domino-Launchpad-Quickstart/README.md

 Click into the `sklearn_model_train.py` job run.

-In the details tab of the job run note that the compute environment and hardware tier are tracked to document not only who ran the experiment and when, but what versions of the code, software, and hardware were executed.
+In the **Details** tab of the Job, note that the Compute Environment and Hardware Tier are tracked to document not only who ran the experiment and when, but what versions of the code, software, and hardware were executed.

 <p align="center">
 <img src = readme_images/sklearnRunDetails.png width="800">
 </p>

-Click on the **Results** tab of the job.
-Scroll down to view the visualizations and other outputs of the job.
+Click on the **Results** tab of the Job.
+Scroll down to view the visualizations and other outputs.

 <p align="center">
 <img src = readme_images/sklearnResults.png width="800">